colinyjchung/cnotes/_pages/signup.md

 ---
 layout: page
-title: "Sign Up for The C-Notes"
+title: "Sign Up for the C-Notes"
 permalink: /signup/
 ---